mvolkmann/mvolkmann.github.com/programming/sed-article.md

 `sed` commands have single-letter names.
 For example, `s` is the substitute command.

-Text read by `sed` is temporarily stored to two buffers referred to as "PatSpace" and "HoldSpace".
-Most uses of `sed` only use PatSpace.
-HoldSpace will be discussed later.

 The default mode for executing `sed` scripts does the following: